telgin/Imagine/README.md

+# Upcoming Project EOL
+Courtesy Notice: I'll be removing this project from github within the upcoming months for :reasons:

+If anyone has this checked out, obviously it will continue to work, it just won't be hosted on github anymore.
+There are better ways to do this kind of thing which I'll be exploring in the future.

 # Imagine Data Conversion & Obfuscation Utility
 * Encode Data as Images
 * Encode Data into Existing Images with Little to No Visible Difference